Gary Marigard

-Gary Gérard Marigard (born 6 January 1988) is a French Guianan footballer who currently plays as a right back for Croix in the French Championnat National 2.
+Gary Gérard Marigard (born 6 January 1988) is a French Guianan footballer who currently plays as a right back.
+He plays for Croix in the French Championnat National 2.

 Professional career

 After solid seasons in the lower French leagues with ES Wasquehal, and Iris Club de Croix, Marigard moved to US Quevilly-Rouen to help them get promoted to the Championnat National.
 He successfully helped his team get promoted, and in cup faced both his former clubs.
 Marigard made his professional debut for Quevilly in a 1–0 Coupe de la Ligue loss to US Orléans on 8 August 2017.

 In July 2019, he returned to Croix.

 International career

 Marigard made his debut for the French Guiana national football team in a 4–1 2013 Gold Cup qualifying loss to Trinidad and Tobago on 10 October 2012.